Dejan Lovren: International career

 In May 2018, he was named in Zlatko Dalić's 23-man squad for the 2018 FIFA World Cup in Russia.
 In the final group stage match against Iceland, after Croatia had already qualified for the knockout stage, his handball in the penalty box caused a penalty that was converted successfully by Gylfi Sigurðsson for 1–1.
 Despite that, Croatia won the match 1–2 and topped their group.
 He then featured throughout the competition as Croatia reached the final where they lost to France 4–2.

 On 11 September, Lovren missed Croatia's debut match in the inaugural edition of UEFA's new tournament Nations League, the team's 6–0 historical defeat to Spain, due to injury.
 He came back a month later for a match against England, that ended up as a goalless draw.
 On 15 November, he took part in Spain's 3–2 defeat.
 After the match, Lovren sparked controversy after calling the Spain team "a bunch of pussies" on Instagram Live and admitting that he deliberately elbowed Spain's defender Sergio Ramos, whom he had a feud in the media with prior to the match.
 Three days later, Croatia suffered a 1–2 defeat to England and got relegated from the League A to the League B of the next edition of the Nations League.

 On 11 January 2019, UEFA banned Lovren for one international match for disrespecting the Spain national team and their flag, and the deliberate elbowing of Ramos.
 He could not play in the UEFA Euro 2020 qualifying match against Azerbaijan.
 He scored his third international goal on 6 September in a 0–4 win over Slovakia.
 He was suspended for the deciding home fixture against Slovakia as well due to three yellow cards.
 Croatia nevertheless won the match 3–1 and secured their spot at the Euros.

 In his first ever appearance at a UEFA European Championship, a 1–1 draw with the Czech Republic on 18 June 2021, Lovren elbowed Patrik Schick and caused a penalty that Schick successfully converted.

 At the 2022 FIFA World Cup, Lovren played all the matches except the third place play-off, which Croatia won.

-On 23 February 2023, Lovren announced his retirement from the national team.
+On 23 February 2023, Lovren announced his retirement from international football, ending his 14-year career with the national team with 78 appearances won.